 Born in 1990 in Montréal, Quebec, Canada, Levi Dover’s musical trajectory began on the electric bass at a young age.
 As his passion for music deepened, he went on to receive formal musical training, becoming immersed in the tradition of jazz double bass while studying at McGill University in Montreal.
 Dover has since established himself as a strong supportive voice on the double bass, with an approach that is both grounded and forward-thinking.

-He leads the Levi Dover Sextet, which features original compositions which blur the lines between various influences, from post-bop jazz and progressive rock to impressionist classical music.
-In 2020, Levi was awarded the Prix François-Marcaurelle de la GMMQ, as well as the Conseil des Arts de Montréal Bourse Création Jazz for his work with this ensemble.
+He leads the Levi Dover Sextet, which features original compositions which blur the lines between various influences, from post-bop jazz, R&B and indie-rock, to impressionist classical music.
+For his work with this ensemble, Levi was awarded the 2020 Prix François-Marcaurelle de la GMMQ, the Conseil des Arts de Montréal Bourse Création Jazz, and the Grand Prix de la Relève - LOJIQ at the 2022 Festi Jazz de Rimouski.
 Imaginary Structures, the debut album from this group, was released in October 2021 on Three Pines Records.
-Levi was also awarded the Grand Prix de la Relève - LOJIQ for his performance with his ensemble at the 2022 Festi Jazz de Rimouski.